Positive trace polynomials and the universal Procesi-Schacher conjecture: The Krivine-Stengle Positivstellensatz for trace polynomials

 \begin{proof} The implication $(\Rightarrow)$ is obvious, so we prove $(\Leftarrow)$.
-In the terminology of \cite[Subsection 2.3]{DPRR}, $\TR$ is a $n$--Cayley-Hamilton algebra.
-Since $\TR$ is finitely spanned over $\cen$, $\cA'=R\otimes_\phi\TR$ is a finite-dimensional $R$-algebra which inherits an involution $\tau'$ and a $R$-trace $\chi':\cA'\to R$ from $\TR$.
-By \cite[Subsection 2.3]{DPRR} $\cA'$ is again a $n$--Cayley-Hamilton algebra.
+In the terminology of \cite[Subsection 2.3]{DPRR}, $\TR$ is an $n$--Cayley-Hamilton algebra.
+Since $\TR$ is finitely spanned over $\cen$, $\cA'=R\otimes_\phi\TR$ is a finite-dimensional $R$-algebra which inherits an involution $\tau'$ and an $R$-trace $\chi':\cA'\to R$ from $\TR$.
+By \cite[Subsection 2.3]{DPRR} $\cA'$ is again an $n$--Cayley-Hamilton algebra.
 Let $\cJ$ be the Jacobson radical of $\cA'$.
 Since $\cA'$ is finite-dimensional, elements of $\cJ$ are characterized as generators of nilpotent ideals.
 Hence clearly $\cJ^{\tau'}\subseteq\cJ$.
 Moreover, if $f\in\cJ$, then $\chi'(f)=0$ by applying \cite[Proposition 3.2]{DPRR} to the scalar extension of $\cA'$ by the algebraic closure of $R$ and \cite[Theorem 5.17]{Lam}.